 LOCATION & FACILITIES

-All camps are held at Columbia University's Baker Athletics Complex at 533 West 218th Street, New York, NY 10034.
-Click for DIRECTIONS.
+The Columbia University Men's Soccer Elite Academic & Athletic College ID Camp will be held at Columbia University's Baker Athletics Complex at 533 West 218th Street, New York, NY 10034.

 Facilities include the Rocco B. Commisso Soccer Stadium and the Laurence A. Wein Stadium.